qdev0/AStarPathfinding-Unity-proto/readme.md

 - planning outside bounds yields invalid paths

 Fixes:
-- use one NavWorld for continuous space (preferred)
+- use one NavWorld for continuous space
 - or add overlap + portals between NavWorlds
 - or disallow cross-world legs unless both start + goal are inside the same world bounds